MOSCOW (Reuters) - Police showed up on Ksenia Sobchak’s doorstep at 8 a.m. in the middle of a sleepy long weekend and started a search.

 A Twitter hashtag that translates as #hello1937 - a reference to one of the deadliest years of Soviet dictator Josef Stalin’s purges and repression - was used frequently on Monday as Russians learned of the apartment searches.

-Mikhail Gorbachev, whose liberalization policies as the last Soviet president in the 1980s ended in the collapse of communism, said increasing fines for protest violations was “a mistake” by Putin, whom he had urged not to seek re-election.
+Mikhail Gorbachev, whose liberalisation policies as the last Soviet president in the 1980s ended in the collapse of communism, said increasing fines for protest violations was “a mistake” by Putin, whom he had urged not to seek re-election.

 “It needs to be corrected as soon as possible.
 It would be best if the president himself does this,” Gorbachev, 81, told Reuters.